Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 ### First Steps

-As the ARpoise app will work on most smartphones, we will focus on using it first, and deal with AR-vos later.
+As the ARpoise app will work on most smartphones, we will focus on using it first, and discuss the small differences in AR-vos afterwards.

 In order to use ARpoise, you should already have the following.
 If you don't, please contact the Hidden Histories administrator.